Grof Transpersonal Training

 How does someone begin the training?

 You can attend modules without any previous experience with Holotropic Breathwork™, and without joining the training.
 For most events, just contact us for registration information.
-If you also wish to become certified as a practitioner of Holotropic Breathwork™ please see the requirements and guidelines, and contact us for an application to the program.
+If you also wish to become certified as a practitioner of Holotropic Breathwork™ please see the training information and application packet, and return the application materials.
 All modules you attend will retroactively be counted toward your certification requirements.
 After attending the first time, you will be sent notices for upcoming training events.

 Please note that you must complete the training programme, meeting all the requirements to become a Certified Holotropic Breathwork facilitator, before offering or running any Holotropic Breathwork events.